lanalabs/LanaR/README.md

 conformanceResult(lanaUrl, lanaToken, logId, traceFilterSequence)
 ```

-Returns a table with all the activities in the discovered model with conformance result information such as number of time an activity confirms, is skipped, inserted etc. with respect to the target model.
+Returns a table with all the activities in the discovered model with conformance result information such as number of time an activity conforms, is skipped, inserted etc. with respect to the target model.

 ### Log Statistics